Tattoo Prices & Deciding How Much A Tattoo Should Cost

 Once-in-a-while you might come across an artist who may charge for all touch-ups, although this is relatively uncommon.
 The cost of a touch-up does vary, but should normally only be a small fee.

-If you want the best chance of ensuring that your tattoo heals brilliantly, and to minimize the risk of having to go back to the studio for a touch-up, then check out my favourite tattoo aftercare lotion below.
+If you want the best chance of ensuring your tattoo heals brilliantly, and to minimize the risk of having to go back to the studio for a touch-up, then a decent aftercare lotion is vital.

 The best tattoo lotion I've ever personally used is a (vegan) tattoo aftercare product called Hustle Butter.
 This stuff works amazingly well during the healing process - not only to keep your tattoo really well hydrated, but it's also very good at soothing that annoying itching and irritation.